• Skip to primary navigation

 There are so many ways you can incorporate dried lemon slices into your cooking!
 Here are some of my favorites:

-• Chocolate-dipped: Make chocolate-coated lemon slices by dipping them in melted dark chocolate.
+• Make chocolate-coated lemon slices by dipping them in melted dark chocolate.
 Let them dry on a parchment paper-lined pan.

 Can I speed up the drying process by increasing the oven temperature?